Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "Looking forward to the birth?"

 Martina pulled a complicated shrug.
 "He’s a big’n.
 Charlotte—that’s my midwife—says he’s above the ninetieth centile for weight.
-So that’s gonna be… *fun*..."
+So that’s gonna be... *fun*..."

 "You can’t have been surprised, though.
 I mean, look at the father."

 "Look at his *grandfather* though!" she retorted.
 "Gabe’s not a big guy.
-Though, uh… I guess my dad is.
+Though, uh...
+I guess my dad is.
 And Adam’s mom wasn’t exactly petite from what I hear.
 But *I’m* not big, and my mom’s even smaller, so..."

 "...So basically, you have no idea what Diego will be."
 Miller finished.

 "Nope!"

-"Well, at least you have a few weeks to go yet…Thanks, Deacon."
+"Well, at least you have a few weeks to go yet...
+Thanks, Deacon."
 Miller accepted a new drink as Deacon rejoined them

 "Trust me, that’s not comforting.
 I feel heavy enough as it is."
 Arés smiled and looked down at her belly.
 "But I can’t wait to meet him."